-- Low Switch Moving the High/Low switch to the "LOW" position will energize one of the 120V AC/2000W elements inside the Aqua-Hot.
-On the "LOW" setting, allow 1-2 hours for the Aqua-Hot to reach operating temperature of 190°F. - High Switch Moving the High/Low switch to the "HIGH" position will energize both AC elements, the 120V AC/2000W elements, within the Aqua-Hot, providing adequate heat for light-duty heating and hot water needs.
+- Low Switch Moving the High/Low switch to the "LOW" position will energize the 120V AC/2000W element inside the Aqua-Hot.
+On the "LOW" setting, allow 1-2 hours for the Aqua-Hot to reach operating temperature of 190°F. - High Switch Moving the High/Low switch to the "HIGH" position will energize both AC elements, the 120V AC/2000W element & the 240V AC/4500W element, within the Aqua-Hot, providing adequate heat for light-duty heating and hot water needs.
 Allow 30 minutes to 1 hour for the Aqua-Hot to heat to operating temperature.